FreedomDomains/mt7610u/README.md

 `make`
 in source dir

 To install the firmware files
-`sudo make installfw`render
+`sudo make installfw`

 For install the driver use
 `sudo insmod mt7610u.ko`

 To Unload driver you need to disconnect the device
+unload is working, need further testing

 If the driver fails building consult your distro how to
 install the kernel sources and build an <u>external</u> module.